huizezhang-sherry/paper-cubble/README.md

 * `*.Rmd`: individual rmarkdown files for each section

 The current working rule used to markup:
-  * use \pkg{} when refers to the package
-  * use \code{} when refers to the class or object i.e., the cubble object, the long/ nested cubble)
+  * cubble is either marked up using \pkg{} when refers to the package or using \code{} when refers to the class or object.
-  * whenever possible, avoid using a bare cubble
   * ggplot is not marked up currently